-MT.
-Each year, the assessor’s office presents to the Board of Selectmen a schedule showing the impact of implementing a commercial rate that is allowed, by law, to be higher than the residential rate.
+A. Each year, the assessor’s office presents to the Board of Selectmen a schedule showing the impact of implementing a commercial rate that is allowed, by law, to be up to 50 percent higher than the residential rate.
 In Marblehead, 95 percent of property is residential, so the imposition of a separate, higher commercial rate would have a disproportionate impact on commercial taxes.
-Indeed, if the share of the tax bill paid by commercial owners were increased by the maximum 50 percent, the reduction in the tax paid by the median homeowner would be just $187 per annum, while the increase on a similarly assessed commercial property would be $3,323.
+Indeed, if the commercial rate were increased by the maximum 50 percent, the reduction in the tax paid by the median homeowner would be just $148 per annum, while the increase on a similarly assessed commercial property would be $2,580.

 18. Are there exemptions available?

-MT.
-Statutory exemptions, for which the town is reimbursed by the state, are available for eligible taxpayers and include exemptions for the elderly, veterans, the blind and widows.
+A. Statutory exemptions, for which the town is reimbursed by the state, are available for eligible taxpayers and include exemptions for the elderly, veterans, the blind and widows.
 More information on exemptions is available from the assessor’s office, 781-631-0236, or e-mail, firstname.lastname@example.org.
-Please take advantage of those for which you are eligible.
+Please call for more details.

 19. How does the senior work-off program work?